astronomer/docs/astro/log-in-to-astro.md

 ## Log in to the Astro CLI

-Use the Astro CLI to [deploy code to Astro](deploy-code.md) and create and manage Deployments.
+Developing locally with the Astro CLI does not require an Astro account.
+This includes commands like `astro dev start` and `astro dev pytest`.
+If you want to use functionality specific to Astro, including managing users and [deploying code](deploy-code.md), you must first log in to Astro with the Astro CLI.

 1. In the Astro CLI, run the following command: